bcgov/digital-trust-toolkit/credentials/bc-petroleum-and-natural-gas-title/vocabulary.md

 A subsisting lease issued under this Act

 ### Leasee
-A person in whose name a lease is recorded in the division records
+A person in whose name a lease is recorded in the division records.

 ### Licence
 A drilling licence or a licence under section 126 (3) or 130 (3)